Sonya-7/Russian_Invasion_of_Ukraine/README.md

 - 2019: Former comic actor Volodymyr Zelenskiy is elected president.

 - Jan.
-2021: Zelenskiy appeals to U.S. president Joe Biden to let Ukraine join NATO.
+2021: Zelenskiy appeals to U.S. President Joe Biden to let Ukraine join NATO.
 In February, his government freezes the assets of opposition leader Viktor Medvedchuk, the Kremlin's most prominent ally in Ukraine.

 - Spring 2021: Russia begins massing troops near Ukraine's borders in what it says are training exercises.